ilanp13/chatServer/Readme.md

       }
       ```
       can send both values, only one of them (or none. didn't bother with validating if at least one has value)

+## Deployment
+* I've added a cloudformation template yml file. if we want to deploy this to aws:
+  * install aws-cli and configure
+  * cd to the folder of the chat-server
+  * run the following command:
+    ```bash
+    export AMI_ID=XXXX
+    export INSTANCE_TYPE=YYY
+    export GIT_REPO_URL=ZZZ
+    npm run aws-deploy
+    ```
+  * When you need to set the 3 paramets values with appropriate ones as environment variables or local variables like above.
+  * The stack will create a VPC, subnet, security group, launch template and instance to run the server and the mysql server (on same instance).
+  * I didn't implement any Load balancing, scaling...
+In production we would use a better mysql server than a dockerized one on the same instance as the api server itself.
+* I've deployed the server into a free tier account (mine).
+* You can view the api at: ```http://3.136.206.2:3000/health``` (it's an elastic IP, so should stay that ip)